syslog-ng/syslog-ng.github.io/doc/_admin-guide/190_The_syslog-ng_manual_pages/002_pdbtool.md

 ## Description

-This manual page is only an abstract, for the complete documentation of syslog-ng OSE, see the [syslog-ng OSE Documentation page](https://www.syslog-ng.com/).
+This manual page is only an abstract.

 The syslog-ng OSE application can match the contents of the log messages to a database of predefined message patterns (also called patterndb).
 By